Martin Luther King Jr. National Historical Park: Visitor center

-The visitor center at 449 Auburn Avenue was built in 1996 and features the multimedia exhibit Courage To Lead, which follows the parallel paths of Dr. Martin Luther King Jr. and the Civil Rights Movement.
+The visitor center at 450 Auburn Avenue was built in 1996 and features the multimedia exhibit Courage To Lead, which follows the parallel paths of King and the civil rights movement.
 Visitors can also walk down a stylized "Freedom Road".
-The Children of Courage exhibit, geared towards children, tells the story of the children of the Civil Rights Movement with a challenge to our youth today.
+The Children of Courage exhibit, geared towards children, tells the story of the children of the civil rights movement with a challenge to our youth today.
 Video programs are presented on a continuing basis and there is a staffed information desk.

 Gandhi Promenade

-The statue of Mohandas Gandhi was donated by the Indian Council for Cultural Relations, India, in collaboration with The National Federation of Indian American Associations and The Embassy of India, USA.
+The statue of Mohandas Gandhi was donated by the Indian Council for Cultural Relations, India, in collaboration with the National Federation of Indian American Associations and the Embassy of India to the United States.
 The inscribed bronze plaque reads:

 International Civil Rights Walk of Fame

 The International Civil Rights Walk of Fame was created in 2004 and honors some of the participants in the Civil Rights Movement.
 The walk along the Promenade, includes footsteps, marked in granite and bronze.
 According to the National Park Service, the Walk of Fame was created to "pay homage to the "brave warriors" of justice who sacrificed and struggled to make equality a reality for all."
 The new addition to the area is expected to enhance the historic value of the area, enrich cultural heritage, and augment tourist attractions.

 The Walk of Fame is the brainchild of Xernona Clayton, founder and executive producer of the renowned Trumpet Awards and a civil rights activist in her own right.
-Ms. Clayton said, "This is a lasting memorial to those whose contributions were testaments to the fact that human progress is neither automatic nor inevitable.
+Clayton said, "This is a lasting memorial to those whose contributions were testaments to the fact that human progress is neither automatic nor inevitable.
 This historic site will serve as a symbol of pride and a beacon of hope for all future generations.
 We are looking forward to building a monument to the civil struggle that depicts every step taken toward the goal of justice and the tireless exertions and passionate concern of these dedicated individuals."

 Prince Hall

 Located at 332 Auburn Avenue, the Prince Hall Masonic Temple is where the Southern Christian Leadership Conference (SCLC) established its initial headquarters in 1957.
-This historic and distinguished civil rights organization was co-founded by Dr. King, who also served as its first president.
+This historic and distinguished civil rights organization was co-founded by King, who also served as its first president.
 Owned by the Most Worshipful Prince Hall Grand Lodge of Georgia, the building was included within the authorized boundary of the park in 2018.